TurkeyMcMac/jdibs/README.md

 ## Disadvantages

-This build system is by no means perfect:

- * Header dependencies are not cached, and scanning for them can take a bit.
+This build system is by no means perfect.
+Header dependencies are not cached, and scanning for them can take a bit.
 However, compilation units that have changed do not need to be scanned for dependencies.
 They can be compiled in parallel with the dependency scan.
- * If files are being auto-generated, integrating the build system with a Makefile is not completely intuitive.